kadesh2501/archlinux/README.md

 |Text rendering in some flatpaks is bad | Yes     |
 |System hangs on suspend - probably Nvidia bug - https://wiki.archlinux.org/title/NVIDIA/Troubleshooting 1.11 | Won't Fix |
 |Make XDG config defaults work between KDE/Hyprland | No |

+You use this at your own risk - no warranties implied or support given yada yada